CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

 The fact that VM Insights keeps its data in Azure Monitor Logs enables it to provide powerful aggregation and filtering as well as track data trends over time.
 Let's begin the process by creating a log analytics workspace.

-1. In the Azure portal, search for log analytics workspaces and select **Log analytics workspaces** from the suggestions.
+1. In the Azure portal, search for log analytics workspaces and select **Log Analytics workspaces** from the suggestions.

    ![](./media/pe-12.png)